-Dam types | advantages and disadvantages of dams
+Types of dams | Advantages and disadvantages of dams

-Dam types based on the structure
+Types of dams based on structure

 Gravity dams